 History is everywhere here, and delving into Berlin’s turbulent past can help you gain a deeper understanding of why it’s so special.
 This is a city that’s survived Nazis and bombing, staged a revolution, and been split in half and joined together again.

-In spite of Berlin’s reputation as a party city, it has a laid-back charm and a wealth of green spaces, so exploring the city is always a joy.
+In spite of Berlin’s reputation as a party city, it has a laid-back charm and a wealth of green spaces, so exploring here is always a joy.

 7. Prague, Czech Republic